dlutwuwei/CrawlerX/README.md

 it can also support more text code by using iconv-lite, to set **decode** for website with different text code.

-we use [request](https://github.com/mikeal/request) to browser website, you can get more config parameter for http request, see [request](https://github.com/mikeal/request).
+we use [request](https://github.com/mikeal/request) to browse website, you can get more config parameter for http request, see [request](https://github.com/mikeal/request).
 ## installation

 npm install crawlerx